lzilioli/shared-grunt-config/README.md

 ### audit

 The audit task will review your code and tell you how it went.
 It will check for TODOs, and try to detect duplicate JS to aid in DRYing out your code.
-At the time, es6 code will not be checked for duplicates because the task is not compatible with some of the new JavaScript syntax.

 <a name="lint"></a>
 ### lint